-Starting your own business is much better than working for someone else.
-However, it is not as easy as you might think, especially when it comes to the SaaS sphere.
+Starting your own business is not as easy as you might think, especially when it comes to the SaaS sphere.
 Building a startup from the ground is quite challenging.
 But if you are an ambitious entrepreneur, these obstacles won’t discourage you.

 What is SaaS?

-The price of the subscription and the offer details vary depending on the number of users that have access to a profile (single versus team plans), technical support details, the amount of stored data, or availability of additional services.
+The price of the subscription and the offer details vary depending on the number of users that have access to a profile (single versus team plans), SaaS customer support details, the amount of stored data, or availability of additional services.